-DOJ CVSSD fund coordinators will request to view the documentation of training at the time of their in-person visit to the program.
+Training can be presented over several months, through annual meetings, self-study with debriefing, online, etc. Training must be documented.
+CVSSD Fund Coordinators will request to view the documentation of training at the time of their in-person visit to the program.

-XII.
-MAINTAINS REQUIRED INSURANCE
+XVI.MAINTAINS REQUIRED INSURANCE